Ecuador: The Perfect 4 Weeks Itinerary

 We can say only one.
 If you have a chance to visit the Galapagos, go for it.

-We spent one week cruising the Galapagos Islands, and it was the best week we've had in Ecuador.
-During this week we visited several islands, had an amazing time on board with our fellow travelers and chiefly saw many incredible animal species from birds, iguanas, sea lions to huge tortoises.
+We spent 7 days cruising the Galapagos Islands, and it was the best week we've had in Ecuador.
+During this week we visited several islands, had an amazing time on board with our fellow travelers, took many amazing photos and chiefly saw many incredible animal species from birds, iguanas, sea lions to huge tortoises.

 Can't express enough how awesome our visit to the Galapagos was, we wouldn't mind going again at all.